elliotjz/backgammon/readme.md

 1. Clone this repo (or download and unzip)
 2. cd into the root directory
 3. Run `npm install`
-4. Run `npm build`.
+4. Run `npm run build`.
 This will install the dependencies for the client, and build the client and server bundles.
 5. Run `npm start`
 6. Navigate to `localhost:3000` in your browser